Antanidoss/Antanidoss.Specification/README.md

 }
 ```

-Now we have specification filters.
+Now we have specification.
 Let's change our IPersonRepository

 ```csharp